How to Deal in Blackjack?

 If your second card is a blackjack, collect bets from anyone that didn’t purchase insurance bet.
 Players that purchased insurance bet get their original wager back.
 Players who have blackjack will also get their original wager back even though they didn’t buy insurance.

 After each player play their normal turn as they should the dealer plays next.
-But when it’s the dealer’s play, turn over your hole card and if it’s a less than 16 pick additional card until you have a hand with a value of 17 or more.
+But when it’s the dealer’s play, turn over your card and if it’s a less than 16 then pick additional cards until you have a hand with a value of 17 or higher.

 If your second card is an ACE, it is 11, but if the total value is exceeding 21, the ACE would be counted as 1.
-As a dealer, if the value of your hand is exceeding 21, the dealer bust and the players on the table would win.
-If your hand value is less than 21 players, who have hands more than yours you’d pay them with the bets of player who have had less than yours.
-If it’s a tie, you return t bets to the players.
+As a dealer, if the value of your hand is exceeding 21, the dealer’s bust and the players on the table would win.
+If your hand value is less than 21 then the players who have a greater value would win (as long as it is under 21).
+If the value of a player’s hand and a dealer’s hand are a tie then the bets get returned to the player.